bonjourannie/sinatra-sewing-project/README.md

 Installation: To download this app, git clone: https://github.com/bonjourannie/sinatra-sewing-project

 Run bundle install and run shotgun in your terminal to get the app running on your local server.

-Usage: Create a username and password and create your very Sewing Project account.